Karethoth/GameOfLife/README.md

 ```
 doxygen doxygen.conf
 ```
+*The documentation main page is located at doc/html/index.html*

 ## The directory structure
 - `src/` All of the code, excluding the tests.
+- `src/ui/` The code for the UI elements.
 - `tests/` The tests.
-- `ui/` The main window Qt5 form can be found here.
+- `ui/` The Qt Forms can be found in here.
-- `doc/` The documentation, generated when doxygen is run
+- `doc/` The documentation, generated when doxygen is run.
-- `build/` The build directory
+- `build/` The build directory.
-- `screenshots/` Directory for screenshots
+- `screenshots/` A directory for screenshots.